mosaic-design-system/docs/src/guidelines/colour.md

 ### Warning

 This colour is used to indicate information recommended for the completion of a task, which may require confirmation or a particular course of action.
-Users should be allowed to ignore warnings and still complete a task, but it should be made clear that doing so may have a negative impact.
+Users should be allowed to ignore warnings and still complete a task, but it must be made clear that doing so may have a negative impact.
 For example, a message warning that a file is bigger than the recommended size and may affect performance.

 \[swatches]